Rim Drive at Crater Lake National Park with Kids

 - Food is available at the lodge and Rim Village cafe.
 You can also bring your own picnic items since there were some picnic areas along Rim Drive.

-Have you gone on Crater Lake National Park’s Rim Drive?
+Have you gone on the Rim Drive at Crater Lake National Park?